 5. Feather Duster

-When this happens, you really need to take advantage of it, and get them cleaning walls and doors!
-Make it fun, believe it or not, they actually like cleaning when it is fun.
+When this happens, you really need to take advantage of it and get them cleaning walls and doors!
+Make it fun; believe it or not, they actually like cleaning when it is fun.

 When your partner comes home, tell her you did it.
 Win-win.

-You are likely to already have most of the items on this page, you MAY NOT know how entertaining they are to kids.
+You are likely already to have most of the items on this page.
+You MAY NOT know how entertaining they are to kids.

 By the way, these household items are safe enough for toddlers over 3 years old.
-I would not recommend giving a baby a padlock. for a start, they are unlikely to find it that interesting.
-We have tips on how to make sure your house is toddler-proof, everyone needs a safe house to play in!
+I would not recommend giving a baby a padlock.
+For a start, they are unlikely to find it that interesting.
+We have tips on how to make sure your house is toddler-proof.
+Everyone needs a safe house to play in!